xeoron/Filelock/README.md

 Requirements
 ========
-Mac OS X and AppleScript Editor to compile the code.
+Mac OS X
+Compile the code using the Applescript editor, or use the binary in the install folder.

+Note: requires Gatekeeper to be disabled to run, since there is no SSL cert